Thursday, February 10, 2022

 Today - the scene of the accident at the corner of Grand Parade/South Mall

-Harford was sitting on a drum at the rear of the flat bed lorry when he was thrown from it as the vehicle rounded the corner.
+Harford was sitting on a drum at the rear of the flat bed lorry.
+He was thrown from it as the vehicle rounded the corner.
 The others thrown onto the road from the lorry suffered injuries but survived.
 The incident was declared an accident and the driver was cleared of any wrong doing.

 The corner of Grand Parade South Mall, early 20th Century.